muratkeremozcan/aws-cdk-in-practice/README.md

 LocalStack allows us to mimic the functionality of AWS services, such as DynamoDB and S3, on our own machine.
 This way, we can test and develop our cloud and serverless apps offline.

 Need Python and pip installed for localstack.
-Need to installed `aws-cdk-local`
+Need to install `aws-cdk-local`

 ```bash
 python3 -m pip install localstack